PeterBengtson/Ooloi-docs/READMEs/SHARED_README.md

 The shared project serves to:

-1. Hold code common to both the backend and the frontend.
+1. **Shared Model Contracts** - Contains all data model definitions (`defrecord` structures), interfaces, predicates, and traits that both frontend and backend use, ensuring perfect type fidelity.
-2. Provide Protocol Buffer domain model and conversion utilities for gRPC communication.
+2. **gRPC Communication Layer** - Provides Protocol Buffer domain model and conversion utilities for frontend-backend communication.
-3. Combine the backend and frontend components into a single, distributable application.
+3. **Combined Application Builder** - Combines the backend and frontend components into a single, distributable application.

 ## Directory structure